GStreamer/gstreamer/markdown/design/latency.md

 Note that because of the presence of a live source (vsrc), the pipeline can be set to playing before the sink is able to preroll.
-Without compensation for the live source, this might lead to synchronisation problems because the latency should be configured in the element before it can go to PLAYING.
+Without compensation for the live source, this might lead to synchronisation problems because the latency should be configured in the element before it can go to `PLAYING`.

 ### Example 4